J-O-B/ucd_resume/README.md

 ![Information Interaction](https://github.com/J-O-B/resume-challenge/blob/master/assets/readme_assets/text_rotate.jpg)

 ## Design Fundamentals
-This resume was built with a mobile first approach,
+This resume was built with a mobile first approach, some examples of how this website looks on mobile can be seen below.